Vegan vs Vegetarian Diet Comparison

 It seems people's reasoning for choosing a vegan or vegetarian diet is just as diverse as the types of plant-based eating styles out there, and understanding which diet is best for you can really depend on the person.

-To help you decipher between these two meal plans, we’ve compared how each diet stacks up based on the following criteria:
+To help you understand the differences between these two meal plans, we’ve compared how each diet stacks up based on the following criteria:

 Neither vegetarian or vegan diets are designed with specific nutritional requirements in mind.
 Both diets are intended to exclude certain types of food (aka meat, seafood, and dairy), not necessarily increase your intake of healthy foods.